skeoop/skeoop.github.io/labs/Lab10.md

 In the **Recursion-2** group, solve these problems:

 ```
 groupSum    - this is similar to what you will use in the Coin Purse!
-groupSum6
+groupSum6   - like groupSum but harder since you need to examine all elements
 groupNoAdj
 splitArray
 ```

 The Recursion-2 problems use backtracking, which is important.

-Solution Help: [codingbat][codingbat] has explanations of Java, solution logic, and code examples to help solve the problems.
+Solution Help: [codingbat](https://codingbat.com) has explanations of Java, solution logic, and code examples to help solve the problems.

 ### Problem 2: List Utilities using Recursion